-About this Guide This guide is designed to prepare you to deploy to culturally complex environments and achieve mission objectives.
-The information fundamental contained within will help you understand the cultural dimension of your assigned location and gain skills necessary for success.
-The guide consists of 2 parts:
+About this Guide

+This guide is designed to prepare you to deploy to culturally complex environments and achieve mission objectives.
+The fundamental information contained within will help you understand the cultural dimension of your assigned location and

+gain skills necessary for success.

+The guide consists of two parts:

 Part 1 introduces "Culture General," the foundational knowledge you need to operate effectively in any global environment.

-Part 2

-presents "Culture Specific" Morocco, focusing on features unique cultural of Moroccan society and is designed to complement other pre-deployment training. applies culture-general concepts to help increase your knowledge assigned deployment of your location.
-For further information, visit the Air Force Culture and Language (AFCLC) website Center www.airuniversity.af.edu/AFCLC/ or contact AFCLC's Region Team at AFCLC.Region@us.af.mil.
+Part 2 presents "Culture Specific" Morocco, focusing on unique cultural features of Moroccan society and is designed to complement other pre-deployment training.
+It applies culturegeneral concepts to help increase your knowledge of your assigned deployment location.

+NOTE: This guide does not contain data for the Western Sahara as much of the international community does not recognize Western Sahara as territory of Morocco.
+For further information, visit the Air Force Culture and Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC/ or contact AFCLC's Region Team at AFCLC.Region@us.af.mil.
 Disclaimer: All text is the property of the AFCLC and may not be modified by a change in title, content, or labeling.
 It may be reproduced in its current format with the expressed permission of the AFCLC.
 All photography is provided as a courtesy of the US government, Wikimedia, and other sources as indicated.

-PART 1 - CULTURE GENERAL

-What is Culture?
+PART 1 - CULTURE GENERAL What is Culture?